kipply/blog/blog/content/endorsed/transformer_inference_arithmetic.md

 | GPU Memory Bandwidth     | 1555GB/s      | 2039GB/s      |
 | Communication Bandwidth  | 300GB/s       | 300GB/s       |

 For now we only need to pay attention to capacity.
-The numbers are pulled from [this doc](https://www.nvidia.com/content/dam/en-zz/Solutions/Data-Center/a100/pdf/a100-80gb-datasheet-update-nvidia-us-1521051-r2-web.pdf), where the communication bandwidth is marked as 300GB/s instead of 600GB/s because 600GB/s is bidirectional, which we don't use.
-It's also worth noting that these are all absolute best case scenarios, and in practice this performance should not be expected (though you should be close!)
+The numbers are pulled from [this doc](https://www.nvidia.com/content/dam/en-zz/Solutions/Data-Center/a100/pdf/a100-80gb-datasheet-update-nvidia-us-1521051-r2-web.pdf), where the communication bandwidth is marked as 300GB/s instead of 600GB/s because Nvidia is adding up 300 GB/s into each chip and 300 GB/s out of each chip rather than presenting a bidirectional number.

 Given the parameter count, we can multiply by two to get bytes.
 So to calculate the size of the weights for a 52B model.
 {% katex(block=true) %}